Workforce Education and Innovation strengthens Omaha’s bilingual and Latino workforce through educational initiatives and on the job training.

 By the Numbers

-Students will learn to read and write in their native language, Spanish, through consistent practice in the classroom.
+(Offered in Spanish only) Students will learn to read and write in their native language, Spanish, through consistent practice in the classroom.

 GED (General Education Diploma)

-U.S. Citizenship Education & Preparation
+U.S. Citizenship Preparation

-Students will learn and discuss topics that will appear on the civics portion of the Citizenship interview.
+(Offered in English only) Students will learn and discuss topics that will appear on the civics portion of the Citizenship interview.
 They will also be exposed to a mock interview and be provided assistance with filling out their request form.